cloudfoundry-community/postgres-boshrelease/README.md

     the faster your cluster will failover, but the higher a risk of accidental failover and split-brain.
 Defaults to `5`.

+  - `postgres.replication.psql_error_count` - How many failed PSQL
+    commands allowed before considering it a failure.
+The health checks are PSQL commands executed every second.
+Poor network conditions may result in a "Connection dropped" PSQL error.
+    The lower this value, the higher potential for accidental failover and split-brain.
+Defaults to `3`.

   - `vip.readonly_port` - Which port to access the read-only node of the cluster.
 Defaults to `7542`.